yagizkaterli/human-steps/README.md

 instead of leaving it in prose.
 It does **not** fire on optional suggestions or on work the assistant can do itself.

 See `SKILL.md` for the full rule.
-Generic by design — it exposes no internal method.
+Generic by design.

 ## Install